Hutterites: Major branches

 Three different branches of Hutterites live in the prairies of North America: the Schmiedeleut, the Dariusleut and the Lehrerleut.
 Though all three "leut" are Hutterites, there are some distinctive differences, including style of dress and organizational structure.
 However, the original doctrine of all three groups is identical.
 The differences are mostly traditional and geographic.

 There are two other related groups.
 The Arnoldleut—also referred to as the Bruderhof Communities or currently, Church Communities International—is a group of more recent origin which, prior to 1990, were accepted by the Dariusleut and Lehrerleut groups as a part of the Hutterite community.
-The Schmiedeleut were divided over the issue.
-One group is called the 'oilers', because of an issue over an oil well.
+The Schmiedeleut were divided over the issue; one group(Group 1) is called the 'oilers', because of an issue over an oil well and the other group(Group 2) is called the 'Gibbs'.
 The other is the Prairieleut – Hutterites that lived in separate households rather than in colonies after settling on the American prairies.
 At the time of immigration the Prairieleut amounted to around 2/3 of the Hutterite immigrants.
 Most of the Prairieleut eventually united with the Mennonites.

 Since 1992, the Schmiedeleut, until that point the largest of the three "leut," have been divided into "Group One" and "Group Two" factions over controversies including the Arnoldleut/Bruderhof issue and the leadership of the Schmiedeleut elder.
-This highly acrimonious division has cut across family lines and remains a serious matter almost two decades later.
+This highly acrimonious division has cut across family lines and remains a serious matter almost three decades later.
 Group One colonies generally have relatively more liberal positions on issues including higher education, ecumenical and missions work, musical instruments, media, and technology.

 Photography

 Alberta Hutterites initially won the right not to have their photographs taken for their driver's licenses.
 In May 2007, the Alberta Court of Appeal ruled that the photograph requirement violates their religious rights and that driving was essential to their way of life.
 The Wilson Colony based its position on the belief that images are prohibited by the Second Commandment.
 About eighty of the photo-less licenses were in use at the time of the decision.
 Besides the Alberta Hutterite groups (Darius and Lehrerleut), a handful of colonies in Manitoba (Schmiedeleut) do not wish their members to be photographed for licenses or other identity documents.

 However, in July 2009, the Supreme Court of Canada ruled 4–3 (in Alberta v.
 Hutterian Brethren of Wilson Colony) that a Hutterite community must abide by provincial rules that make a digital photo mandatory for all new driver's licenses as a way to prevent identity theft.

-Despite this animosity towards photography, there are photographs of Hutterites that were evidently done with their consent and co-operation.
-In particular, from 1972 to 1980, Chicago photographer Mary Koga went to rural Alberta to work on her series The Hutterites.
-Her images show the members of the community with great openness, sympathy and a touch of humor.
+From 1972 to 1980, Chicago photographer Mary Koga traveled to rural Alberta to photograph members of the community for her series The Hutterites.

 A 2018 report published by the Huffington Post contained a series of photographs made by Jill Brody over several years at three colonies in Montana.